marci-pires/WikiHadatac/Installing-for-Windows.md

-## Installing HADataC
+## Installing HADataC on Windows

 A basic HADataC installation involves the installation of a SOLR repository and a HADataC Console (i.e., the code hosted at this GitHub repository).
 The instructions below describe how to obtain and install these components, and test if the installation is working properly.

 Before anything, however, we need to verify that the host machine has a `git client` to retrieve the code, and an `sbt` utility to run the console.
-In the command line of your machine, verify that you have a `git` client installed in your machine:

-    git

-If you don not have git, you need to install one: http://git-scm.com/downloads.
-Still from the command line, verify that you have `sbt` applications installed in your machine:
+Open 'Git Bash'.
+NOTE: If you do not have git, you need to install one: http://git-scm.com/downloads.

+In 'git bash' on the command line, verify that you have `sbt` applications installed in your machine:

     sbt